What is Dementia?

 - Mixed dementia is a combination of two or more types of dementia, usually Alzheimer disease and vascular dementia, where symptoms of both occur.

 - Lewy bodies are small structure that form within the brain and cause chemical disruption and cell death.
-There is a link between Parkinson’s disease and dementia with Lewy bodies and as a result some symptoms, such as movement difficulties are shared.
+Parkinson’s disease and dementia with Lewy bodies are linked, and as a result, they share some symptoms such as movement difficulties.

 - Frontotemporal dementia effects the front and side parts of the brain, as in the case of Pick’s disease.
-Brain cell death is caused by abnormal proteins forming within the cells themselves causing symptoms such as speech difficulties.
+Abnormal proteins forming within the brain cells themselves cause brain cell death, leading to symptoms such as speech difficulties.

 What are the stages of dementia?

-As dementia is not a disease itself but rather symptoms caused by various diseases, symptoms can vary in terms of how they manifest and severity.
+Dementia is not a disease itself but rather symptoms caused by various diseases.
+Therefore, symptoms can vary in terms of how they manifest and severity.
 However, these 5 stages outline can help to evaluate how far the symptoms have progressed.